dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 Accessing IOREGSEL has no side effects.

 ### Interrupt source overrides
 They contain differences between the IA-PC standard and the dual 8250 interrupt definitions.
-The isa interrupts should be identity mapped into the first IO-APIC sources, but most of the time there will be at least one exception.
+The isa interrupts should be identity mapped into the first I/O APIC sources, but most of the time there will be at least one exception.
 This table contains those exceptions.

-An example is the PIT Timer is connected to ISA IRQ 0, but when apic is enabled it is connected to the IO-APIC interrupt input pin 2, so in this case we need an interrupt source override where the Source entry (bus source) is 0 and the global system interrupt is 2
+An example is the PIT Timer is connected to ISA IRQ 0, but when apic is enabled it is connected to the I/O APIC interrupt input pin 2, so in this case we need an interrupt source override where the Source entry (bus source) is 0 and the global system interrupt is 2
 The values stored in the IO Apic Interrupt source overrides in the MADT are:

 | Offset | Length | Description                  |